 A Pediatric Dentist is a dentist specially trained to meet the needs of infants, children, teens, and patients with special needs.
 A minimum of two years of postdoctoral pediatric dental training is required.

 At Durham Pediatric Dentistry & Orthodontics, Dr. Rob Christensen, Dr. John Christensen, and Dr. Jamie Molina are all Board Certified pediatric dentists.
-Their specialized training has prepared them to recognize and treat the unique dental needs of infants, children, teens and patients with special needs.
+Their specialized training has prepared them to recognize and treat the unique dental needs of infants, children, teens, and patients with special needs.
 They provide the most up-to-date and comprehensive dental care available for their pediatric patients.
 Dr. John Christensen is also an orthodontist.
 He is one of a handful of practitioners in the United States who has specialty training to practice both pediatric dentistry and orthodontics.
 This unique combination of specialties allows children to receive comprehensive pediatric dental and orthodontic care in one office.

 A fluoride treatment will also be applied.
-If your child’s back molar teeth are touching, we may obtain digital x-rays to assess tooth, bone, and gum health.
-If we do not complete all of these procedures at your child’s first visit, we will gradually add them at future appointments.
-As your child grows, we will focus on age appropriate education on oral hygiene instructions, individualized for each patient.
+If your child’s back molar teeth are touching, we may obtain digital x-rays to check for cavities and to assess tooth and bone health.
+If we do not complete all of these procedures at your child’s first visit, we will gradually introduce them at future appointments.
+As your child grows, we will focus on individualized, age-appropriate education.

 We recommend you avoid telling your child that the dentist “will not hurt,” as this may have never entered their minds.
 We recommend you avoid using words such as needle, shots, drills, or others that may create fear or anxiety.
 When parents or siblings share their past dental experiences with a child, they risk creating unnecessary fear and anxiety.

-To evaluate the health of your child’s teeth and gums, Dr. John or Dr. Felicia will perform a head and neck examination.
+To evaluate the health of your child’s teeth and gums, Dr. Rob and Dr. Jamie will perform a head and neck examination.
 The doctor and staff will tell your child that they are “counting” their teeth while the examination is being performed.
 Depending on the age and cooperation of the child, we will clean the teeth and apply topical fluoride to strengthen the teeth.
 If your child’s back teeth are touching, we may obtain digital bite-wing x-rays to assess tooth, bone, and gum health.
 If we do not complete all of these procedures at your child’s first visit, we will gradually add them at future appointments.

 Our staff will discuss preventive issues with you and your child and review oral hygiene instructions.
 They will discuss toothpaste use, fluoride exposure and provide diet and nutrition recommendations.
 Patients receive a “Report Card” at each 6 month exam appointment explaining what treatment was performed, their child’s oral hygiene score (1-10) and recommendations for home care.
 Any procedures that need to be completed at a future visit will be explained, along with the treatment fee.
 Your child will leave with a new toothbrush, toothpaste, dental floss, stickers and a prize from our prize closet!